RustMagazine/rustmagazine/content/issue-2/write-a-sql-optimizer-using-egg.md

 The above code is a simplified version that includes four types of nodes: value, list, operator, and plan node.

 1. Value: the leaf node in an expression.
 It can be a `Constant`, or a variable `Column` that refers to a column in a table.
 2. List: this is a special node that we introduce, representing an ordered list of several elements.
 It can have any number of child nodes.
 Note that from here on, each variant is prefixed with a string literal.
-It is used to identify this node in Lisp expressions.
+It is used to identify this node in S-expressions.
 The specific representation is shown in the comment.
 3. Operator: usually a middle node in an expression.
 Its associated Rust type can be either `Id`, `[Id; N]`, or `Box<[Id]>`, which respectively represent 1, N, or an indefinite number of child nodes.
 4. Plan Node: similar to an operator, but it operates on a table instead of a value.
 A SQL statement is transformed into a query plan tree composed of several nodes.
 Each plan node contains not only child nodes (`child`, `left`, `right`) which are plans, but also several parameters composed of expressions.